Here's some Irish sayings that we heard today:

 (Mike's aunt, Annie, trying on my new hat at the Laurel's Pub.)

+After dinner, we headed down the street to Danny Mann Pub.
+We met up with several other people from our trip and the evening turned a bit crazy!
 The singer was great - performing old and new Irish songs with is guitar and bodhran.
 He had a beautiful, full voice...
 And while listening to his song, I was tapped on the shoulder and told it was time for an "Diver Bomb" (known in the States as a "Irish Car Bomb" - a drink that involved a half pint of Guinness, and a shot of Jameson whiskey mixed with Bailey's Irish cream - drop the shot in the beer and you get a crazy foamy mess if you don't chug it quickly!).
 Chris, Nancy, Maria, Mike, and I shared in the silliness of doing these drinks - with a whole audience watching!The bartenders were laughing at us and shaking their heads...

 (This is Nancy, Chris, and our bartender - after Nancy and Chris's THIRD Diver bomb!
 That's gonna hurt in the morning...)